nakamura-to/gate/README.md

 ## Example

-You can get each asynchronous call result by an index or a name.
+You can get each asynchronous result by index or name.

-### Indexed Results
+### By Index

 ```js
 var gate = require('gate');